Jatt, Israel: Antiquity

 Archaeologists excavations have yielded remains from Early Bronze Age and Middle Bronze Age.
 Both local and imported pottery from this period has been found.
 A scarab, in bone, dating to the 1750–1550 BCE has also been found.

 Two ancient burial sites, dating from the Roman period, were discovered in a salvage excavation conducted at Jatt during the 1980s.
 One of them is a large funerary complex, holding inscriptions atop each of the kokhim, revealing names of Hebrew origin (such as Miriam, Rebeca, Sarah), names common to the Herodian dynasty (Berenice, Agrippa, Herodias), and names of Roman origin (Paulus, Marcus, Tiberius), with most of those dating from the late 1st century and early 2nd century CE.
-Based on the findings, excavators suggest the site was used by a wealthy Jewish family of the period, which may had property in the toparchy of Narbata in the chore of Casesarea Maritima.
+Based on the findings, excavators suggest the site was used by a wealthy Jewish family of the period, which may have had property in the toparchy of Narbata in the chore of Casesarea Maritima.
 The majority of the discoveries are from this period, but it appears that a Samaritan population used the site in the following centuries, at least up until the fifth century CE.

 Aryeh Kasher asserts that Jatt was a Jewish village during the 1st and 2nd centuries CE.

 Two Roman lamps have also been found here.